Lumenux/smbclientmap/README.md

 I found existing tools such as smbmap and nmap's smb-enum-shares were not 100% reliable.
 However, I had positive experiences using smbclient.
 So I wrote a wrapper for smbclient.

+Authentication is done via null sessions (i.e. no username/password is given).

 The script smbclientmap.sh does the following:

 1. The script takes one IP address as input